 Cons of Solar Power

 Despite being affordable for utility-scale projects, solar power can be quite expensive for residential purposes.
-This means that it can be out of the reach for many households to shift from conventional power grid sources to solar.
+This means that it can be out-of-reach for many households to shift from conventional power grid sources to solar.
 However, residents do have the option to work with a reputable solar company to get the best rates possible.

-Further, because the energy harvested depends on the sun being available, you won’t be able to generate energy 24/7, especially if the solar panels are placed somewhere with less than ideal weather.
-This also means that energy generation can be less dependable and stable.
-While you might get high output one year, you might get mediocre output another, for reasons out of your control.
+Further, because the energy harvested depends on the sun being available, you won’t be able to generate energy 24/7, especially if the solar panels are placed in a location with less than ideal weather.
+This also means that energy generation will be less dependable and stable.
+While you may get high output one moment, you might get mediocre output another for reasons out of your control.

 Pros and Cons of Nuclear Power

-Nuclear power is where you get energy through atomic reactions that generate heat.
-The three methods available are nuclear fission, nuclear decay, and nuclear fusion along with steam turbines to produce electricity.
+Nuclear power is the energy produced through atomic reactions that generate heat.
+The three methods available are: nuclear fission, nuclear decay, and nuclear fusion that are connected to steam turbines to produce electricity.
 This powerful energy source comes with its own pros and cons.

 Pros of Nuclear Power

-Like with solar energy, you’ll be able to drastically reduce your carbon footprint by diverting your energy needs to nuclear power instead of fossil fuel.
-Nuclear power plants can basically function at full capacity all the time since all they need is fuel.
+Like with solar energy, you’ll be able to drastically reduce your carbon footprint by diverting your energy needs to nuclear power instead of fossil fuels.
+Nuclear power plants can function at full capacity all the time since all they need is uranium fuel.
 In this case, it means you’ll get the maximum output of energy for the entire time they consume fuel.

 Cons of Nuclear Power

-One of the biggest drawbacks to nuclear energy is that it takes a long time to build a reactor.
+The biggest drawback for nuclear energy is that it takes a long time to build a reactor.
 This means that if a fast-growing population has an ever-increasing demand for energy, nuclear might not be enough to keep up.
 For example, consider this: in the last 30 years, there has only been 1 nuclear power plant built to completion.
 There are 2 other ones under construction, but they’re already over budget and are nowhere near complete.

 When compared to solar power, nuclear takes almost 8 times as long to build.
-Utility-scale solar projects take around 9 months to complete while nuclear projects take 69 months.
+Utility-scale solar projects take around 9 months to complete while nuclear projects take 90 months on an average.
 Not only does nuclear power take longer to build, but it’s also much more expensive.
 In general, it costs almost 10 times more to build a nuclear power plant than to take on a utility-scale solar project.

 Nuclear power is also more dangerous than solar power.
-While solar power harvests something that comes naturally from the sun, nuclear power plants must use some dangerous chemicals like plutonium.
+While solar power harvests something that comes naturally from the sun, nuclear power plants must use some dangerous chemicals like uranium and plutonium.

 If protocols aren’t closely followed, huge disasters can happen.
 And the waste that comes from a nuclear power plant disaster can take years to take care of, if not decades.
 Take, for example, the Chernobyl disaster.
 This disaster caused lots of deaths, had adverse health effects and has taken decades to even get control of.